ssssDu/Predictive-Modeling-Projects/R/README.md

-# HI
+# Here I demonstrate some homework & project writen in R

-Here I demonstrate some homework & project writen in R Hope you enjoy it!
+# Hope you enjoy it!